francistan204/BITCollege_FT/README.md

 # BITCollege_FT

-**BITCollege_FT** is a comprehensive web application built with ASP.NET, designed to streamline and manage various college-related activities effectively.
+**BITCollege_FT** is a web application built with ASP.NET, designed to streamline and manage various college-related activities effectively.
 This project offers a robust platform for handling student management, course enrollment, and tuition rate adjustments while ensuring secure user authentication and authorization.

 ---